ssandrews/Smoldyn/Linux/README.txt

 The following additional things are likely to be particularly useful:

-SmoldynQuickGuide.pdf - a 2 page Smoldyn quick reference guide, in documentation directory SmoldynUsersManual.pdf - the full Smoldyn User Manual, in documentation directory examples - a folder of Smoldyn configuration files
+SmoldynQuickGuide.pdf - a 2 page Smoldyn quick reference guide, in documentation directory SmoldynManual.pdf - the full Smoldyn User Manual, in documentation directory examples - a folder of Smoldyn configuration files

 ------------- Necessary libraries -----------------